Plastic Part Design for Injection Molding

 - How China plays a major role in injection molding.
 Discuss the quotation process for tooling and discuss partnering with local injection molders vs outsourcing.
 Discuss strengths and weaknesses of outsourcing.

 - Discuss basic design elements in plastic part design.
-Holes, ribs, thin wall features, bosses, nominal walls, and fill.
+Holes, Ribs, thin wall features, bosses, nominal walls, and fill and how to manage these geometries using global variables or parameters.

 - Discuss general rules for hollow boss design and discuss best practices.
 Learn about thin steel or thin blade areas and discuss ways to avoid.